 Security is complex and sometimes hard to stay on top of.
 The right partner and a cloud solution can do much of the heavy lifting and provide smart ways to protect your data properly.

-The fix: moving to the cloud doesn’t need to be a huge and expensive one-time job.
+The fix: Moving to the cloud doesn’t need to be a huge and expensive one-time job.
 Evaluate your needs and make the move in stages.
 A good IT partner will highlight the importance of cyber security strategy and compliance measures within your solution.

 - Leaving data unprotected

-Data travels outside of your control when it’s shared by either your employees, customers, or partners.
-That’s not to say that you should lockdown everything so that your employees try to find a workaround.
+Data travels outside of your control when it’s shared by either your employees, customers or partners.
+That’s not to say that you should lock down everything so that your employees try to find a workaround.
 Balance protection with productivity by focusing on security at the data level.

-- An incident management plan
+- No incident response plan

 Whilst we may be naïve in thinking cyber security breaches would never happen to our business, they do occur and when they do, they are usually quick and vigorous.
 Time is really of the essence; with no disaster recovery businesses are at greater risk.
 If the unthinkable happens, the cyber security incident plan needs an owner, with fixed measures in place, to mitigate the damage as much as possible.
 This is why a cyber security policy is important.

-The fix: Create a plan to alert key contacts across departments including HR, Senior management, PR, and insurance.
+The fix: Create a plan to alert key contacts across departments including HR, senior management, PR and insurance.
 Have a clear escalation path with allocation of responsibility, regulatory guidance and contingency measures to help maintain business operations if IT functions are down.
-Finally, ensure incident flows and management plans, including checklists and contact details that are accessible ‘offline’.
+Finally, ensure incident flows and management plans, including checklists and contact details that are accessible offline.

-Reduce risk and build your security strategy.
+Reduce risk and build your security strategy with T-Tech.

-Even if you haven’t been victim of an attack (and let’s hope you never do) assume that you are always a target.
+Even if you haven’t been victim of an attack (and let’s hope you never are) assume that you are always a target.
 Look for cyber security specialists who can help you plan a step-by-step strategy which protects, detects, and responds to any threats that may come your way.